eafflu/runtime/README.md

 `shrink()` will cause the item to decrease in size out of existence `flyTo(x,y)` will cause the item to quickly move to a place on screen defined by `x` and `y`

-Try adding the following code to your function assigned to `enemy.onPlayerCollision`
+Try adding the following code to the function assigned to `enemy.onPlayerCollision`

 ```js
 enemy.fadeOut();
 ```

-Now use one of the functions described above in the function assigned to `enemy.onProjectileCollision` to make the enemy disappear whenever Halle shoots it.
+Now use one of the behavior functions described above in the function assigned to `enemy.onProjectileCollision` to make the enemy disappear whenever Halle shoots it.

 # Step 15 - Design An Enemy

-You know should know enough to make your own kind of enemy.
+You now should know enough to make your own enemy.
 To get started, take all of the code you wrote in the last step and move it into a new function called `createEnemy`

 ```js
 function createEnemy() {